Former boss interested in buying back Whyte & Mackay from Diageo

-LONDON Former Whyte & Mackay Chief Executive Vivian Imerman is interested in buying the whisky assets back from Diageo (DGE.L), his investment firm said on Friday.
+LONDON Nov 29 Former Whyte & Mackay Chief Executive Vivian Imerman is interested in buying the whisky assets back from Diageo, his investment firm said on Friday.

-Diageo may be forced to sell most of Whyte & Mackay's whisky assets to address competition concerns arising from its July acquisition of a controlling interest in India's United Spirits (UNSP.NS).
+Diageo may be forced to sell most of Whyte & Mackay's whisky assets to address competition concerns arising from its July acquisition of a controlling interest in India's United Spirits .

 Imerman, chairman of investment firm Vasari and once dubbed "The Man from Del Monte" after leading a turnaround at the tinned fruit company, sold Whyte & Mackay to United Spirits in 2007 for 595 million pounds ($972.62 million).